JoseBSL/Reproductive-traits/README.md

 - All code to conduct the analyses of this article can be found at the folder "Scripts/".

-- The manuscript is written and produced at the folder "Manuscript/" under the name "Lanuza_et_al_2021.Rmd".
+- The manuscript is written and produced at the folder "Manuscript/" under the name "Main_text.Rmd".

 - Finally, all supplementary material can be found at the folder "Supplementary_Material" under the name